 Get all your 2L course materials online, so you can take preparation on the go.
 Pinpoint your areas of strength and weakness to learn material faster.

 - Multiple choice practice questions

 - Audio lectures on each topic

-- Video lectures for each key topic including Corporations, Wills, Evidence, Criminal Procedure, and Family Law
+- Video lectures for each key topic including Corporations, Wills, Evidence, and Criminal Procedure

 - fleX Interactive Flashcards